 - You or your family voluntarily share information about yourselves.

-- You agree to the specific release of information (for example, the uses described in this form, or if you sign release forms for employment, insurance or medical care).
+- You agree to the specific release of information (for example, if you sign release forms for employment, insurance or medical care).

 - A federal agency audits or evaluates research that it funds.